unfoldedcircle/core-api/doc/entities/entity_media_player.md

 ### Media Browsing

-‼️Initial draft, not yet finalized.
-Will be verified with a reference implementation in the Home Assistant integration.
+‼️Not yet finalized.
+Currently being verified with a reference implementation in the Home Assistant integration.

 Media browsing uses a dedicated command and is not part of the standard media-player entity commands.